cloudxabide/jetsons.lab/README.md

 Lastly, the Data Center will host [Red Hat OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift) which will accept the aggregated data from the Edge tier for presentation, archival, additional processing, etc...
 (I haven't exactly figured out exactly what all this tier will entail)

 ### Data Path
-Jetbot grabs images -> push images to Xavier NX for Model Training -> push model back to Jetbot
+Jetbot captures and stores images (separated in to a directoy labeled either "blocked" or "free") -> push images to Xavier NX for Model Training -> push model back to Jetbot
-Jetbot pushes event data to MQTT Rec on SNO ->  (TBC...)
+Jetbot executes learned model -> Jetbot pushes event data to MQTT Rec on SNO ->  (TBC...)

 ![MatrixLab - Autonoumous Edge Demo Environment - Data Flow](images/MATRIXLAB_-_Autonomous_Edge_Demo_Environment-DataFlow.png)